ameliafrench08/Linear_Equation_Project/README.md

 This method will find the y-intercept of the equation of the two points by plugging in the slope, and x1/y1 to find the y-intercept.
 Will return the y-intercept rounded to the nearest 100th.

 public String equation()
 This method will return y = mx + b with the m (slope) in fraction form.
+If:
+The slope is 1
+Slope won’t be shown
+The slope is -1
+The slope will be shown as just “-”
+Y-intercept is 0
+Won’t be shown

 public double thirdValue()
 This method will return a y-value that corresponds to the x-value inputted.
 It will run the x-value though y = mx + b to find y.
+It will return this in a coordinate point that can be printed.